 Here are the four key areas where we’ve made significant improvements:

-Hybrid Environments and Automation
+Hybrid environments and automation

-Our customers are rapidly moving compute and infrastructure to the cloud, and we continue to deliver capabilities to deploy Adaptive DNS to support their hybrid cloud environments.
-The latest version of DNS Integrity adds the ability to deploy BlueCat Address Manager in Azure environments.
+Our customers are rapidly moving compute and infrastructure to the cloud, and we continue to deliver capabilities to deploy Adaptive DNS to support hybrid cloud environments.
+The latest version of Integrity adds the ability to deploy BlueCat Address Manager in Azure environments.

 On the automation front, we’ve made some significant improvements to the BlueCat API.
-We’re be releasing new APIs for replication and trust relationship as well as user sessions for facilitating temporary admin access.
+We’re releasing new APIs for replication and trust relationships as well as user sessions for facilitating temporary admin access.
 We’ve enhanced our APIs for improved IP management and also enriched existing APIs with a view towards the automation needs of our customers.

 Finally, we’re also making some significant updates to BlueCat Gateway, our automation platform.
 We think you’re going to be very excited about where we’re going with Gateway.
 So much so that we’re going to save that for another upcoming blog!

-Enhanced Reliability and Visibility
+Enhanced reliability and visibility

-DNS Integrity version 9.0 is now available for BlueCat customers and we think that you’ll be just as excited as we are about everything that we’ve put into this release!
+Integrity version 9.0 is now available for BlueCat customers and we think that you’ll be just as excited as we are about everything that we’ve put into this release!

 This is what next level DNS looks like.